Authenticator-Extension/Authenticator/README.md

 ### Safari Edition

-We do not provide offical support for the Safari edition.
+A Safari edition of Authenticator is available on the App Store.
+We do not provide official support for the Safari edition.

 [<img width="150" alt="Download on the App Store" src="https://developer.apple.com/assets/elements/badges/download-on-the-app-store.svg"/>](https://apps.apple.com/us/app/authen/id1602945200?mt=12)